hardi-desai/SingleViewMetrology/ReadMe.md

-Following an implementation of the paper “single view metrology”.
+Following is an implementation of the paper “single view metrology”.
 It computes affine 3D geometry from a single perspective image using prior knowledge.

 For annotation Line Segment Detection is used.